ihorbond/Trip-Buddy/README.md

 # trip-buddy
-trip-buddy lets you calculate expenses for your next trip
+Trip Buddy is a website that helps you calculate your next trip expenses